Alluxio/alluxio/docs/en/operation/StressBench.md

 It also means if the clients produce more than X throughput, like X+N, the server will not be able to achieve X+N throughput.

 ## Fuse IO Stress Bench

-The Fuse IO Stress Bench is a tool to measure the reading performance of Alluxio Fuse-based POSIX API both in single node and in cluster settings without any external service.
+The Fuse IO Stress Bench is a tool to measure the reading performance of local folders.
+In single node mode, Fuse IO Stress Bench measures the reading performance of a local folder.
+This folder can be local filesystem folder or any kinds of mount point.
-In the cluster setting, it uses Alluxio job service to mock the distributed training task with Alluxio POSIX API and measures the overall reading throughput as well as each individual client.
+In the cluster mode, it uses Alluxio job service to launch distributed reading jobs mocking the actual distributed training data loading workloads.

-### General usage
-By reading the self-generated test files through the Alluxio Fuse-based POSIX API, this stress bench is able to calculate the reading throughput configured with a certain setup of the cluster and the test.
+In each worker node, there is one Alluxio worker, one Alluxio job worker, and one Fuse mount point.
+Each job worker launches a bench job reading data from the local Fuse mount point.
+All the reading data from all job worker will be aggregated to get the cluster read throughput.

-#### Parameters
+### Parameters
 The parameters for the Fuse IO Stress Bench are (other than common parameters for any stress bench):

 <table class="table table-striped">